cosmos/cosmos-sdk/UPGRADING.md

 * The usage of CometBFT have been replaced to use the Cosmos SDK logger interface (`cosmossdk.io/log.Logger`).
 * The usage of `github.com/cometbft/cometbft/libs/bytes.HexByte` have been replaced by `[]byte`.

+### Baseapp

+All ABCI calls accept a pointer to the request and response types defined by Comet.

 ### Configuration

 A new tool have been created for migrating configuration of the SDK.
 Use the following command to migrate your configuration: